Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 GOVERNANCE

 The policies, roles, and decision-making structures that define how your organisation manages risk.
-Includes security policies, access control procedures, and board-level accountability.
+Includes security policies, access control procedures, and executive accountability.

 RISK